[FULL SOLUTION] Fix Folder Keeps Reverting To Read Only On Windows 10 Issue

 Step 4: Switch the Controlled folder access to off under the Controlled folder access.

-After it is switched to off, restart your PC and check if the folder keeps reverting to read-only on Windows issue is solved or not.
+After it is switched off, restart your PC and check if the folder keeps reverting to read-only on Windows issue is solved or not.

 Solution 2: Change the Attribute of the Folder